f5io/satnav-js/README.md

 - #####`path` (`String`)

 	A regex-like string containing the route.
-Parenthesised tokens in the string will become properties in the route's `params` object, and a matching value will be required for the route to be matched.
-Preceding a parenthesised token of the string will make the token optional.
+Parenthesised tokens in the string will become properties in the route's `params` object, and a value will be required for the route to be matched.
+Preceding a parenthesised token with a `?` will make the token optional.
 For eg. `'some/path/{required}/?{optional}'` will match `#some/path/value1` and `#some/path/value1/value2`, but not `#some/path`.

 - #####`directions` (`Function`)